Table of Contents

 Recent Solar Installation Activity in Australia

-The current decade (2020-2025) has generated 1.828 million solar panel installations, or 44% of all solar panels ever installed, demonstrating the acceleration of adoption in recent years and highlighting the maturation of the Australian solar market.
+The last decade (2015-2025) has generated 1.828 million solar panel installations, or 44% of all solar panels ever installed, demonstrating the acceleration of adoption in recent years and highlighting the maturation of the Australian solar market.

 Source: Clean Energy Regulator (CER) data, current decade